IGNF/lidar-prod/docs/source/guides/development.md

 ## Continuous Delivery (CD)

 When the event is a push and not a merge request, this means that there was either a direct push to `dev`|`main`|`prod` or that a merge request was accepted.
-In this case, if the CI workflow passes, the docker image is tagged with the branch name, resulting in e.g. a `lidar_prod_im:prod` image that is up to date with the branch content.
+In this case, if the CI workflow passes, the docker image is tagged with the branch name, resulting in e.g. a `lidar_prod:prod` image that is up to date with the branch content.
 See [../tutorials/use.md] for how to leverage such image to run the app.

 Additionnaly, pushes on the `main` branch build this library documentation, which is hosted on Github pages.